onegeniuslykdat/JCU-CP5637-Journal/Journals/week10.md

 This week, I was able to achieve the following as related to employability and career insights:
 * Ensure that WordPress versions are up-to-date so as to have the latest vulnerability fixes and patches.
 * Change table prefix from the default ***wp_*** to something else, in order to prevent sql injection attacks
-* The use of ***iThemes Security*** to help manage security issues
+* Install ***iThemes Security*** plugin to help manage security issues
-* Use the correct file permissions, rather just defining full access
+* Use the correct file permissions, rather than just defining full access
 * Turn off ***PHP error reporting*** for live sites
 * Edit ***.htaccess*** for improved security